-Hopefully, by the end of the article, you should be able to know the differences between a marketing email and a transactional email and identify when it’s best to use each of them.
+Hopefully, by the end of the article, you should be able to know the differences between a marketing email and a transactional email and identify when it is best to use each of them.
 In addition to this, you will also be able to know the benefits of each one.

-Such email has numerous objectives, which include engagement, list building, brand awareness, and conversions.
-From month to month, you will have to change the strategy to ensure that you adapt to the behavior of the subscriber and their needs as well.
+This type of email has numerous objectives, which include engagement, list building, brand awareness, and conversions.
+From month to month, you will have to change your strategy to ensure that you adapt to the changing behavior of your subscribers.
 Additionally, you will also have to change as your list is growing bigger constantly.

-A marketing email will include information about product updates, newsletter, and event invites, and campaigns sent to separate people due to segmentation.
+A marketing email will include information about product updates, newsletter and event invites.
 To know what your customers want from you, you are required to gather data and do a variety of tests such as:

 • Subject line testing

 In addition to this, they can also have special features such as welcome messages.
-Of course, if the marketing isn’t right, it can do more damage than good.
-Hence, a marketer must be ready to develop new strategies which will also have a positive impact on ROI.
+Of course, if the marketing is not right, it can do more damage than good.
+Hence, a marketer must be ready to develop new strategies that will also have a positive impact on ROI.

-Such email has useful content such as information about the order and shipping, opt-in emails, password resets, and follow-ups.
-The good news is the fact that they’re mainly automated and sent out by a system trigger.
-However, if you don’t update the content frequently, you are neglecting the efficiency of one.
+A transactional email is a one-to-one email that contains information about a transaction or process a customer has started with you.
+It may include content such as information about an order and shipping, opt-in emails, password resets, and follow-ups.
+They are mainly automated and sent out by a system trigger.
+However, if you do not update the content frequently, you are neglecting its efficiency.

 Take a look at the examples below:

-If you’ve never done such email before you should know that there are specific unwritten rules that you should consider.
-The first being that the content in such email should be informal and shouldn’t have any marketing content such as promotional offers.
-This is because you’re informing people of something they need to know.
-Therefore, this highly anticipated email should please the user’s needs.
+If you have never designed such an email before you should know that there are specific unwritten rules that you should consider.
+Firstly, it shouldn’t have any marketing content such as promotional offers.
+This is because you’re informing people of something they need to know, therefore there is no point distracting them with offers.

 Similarly, to marketing campaigns, you should avoid using “no-reply” addresses.
-This will make the user believe that you’re a robot rather than a business that cares about their customers.
-However, it’s essential to add contact information for the customers to reach you in case there’s a problem.
+This will make the user believe that you are a robot rather than a company that cares about their customers.
+However, it is essential to add contact information for the customers to reach you in case there is a problem.

 Perhaps, the most significant difference between the two types of emails is the subject lines.
 For marketing emails, you can use descriptive subject lines and often personalize them.
 On the other hand, when it comes to transactional emails, the subject line should be able to tell the customer exactly what is in the content.
 Furthermore, you are also required to use key information in the subject line, such as: